pyscaffold/pyscaffoldext-dsproject/README.md

 3. more default configurations for [Sphinx], [py.test], [pre-commit], etc. to foster clean coding and best practices.

+Also consider using [dvc] to version control and share your data within your team.

 The final directory structure looks like:
 ```
 ├── AUTHORS.rst             <- List of developers and maintainers.